GlobalDevOpsBootcamp/gdbcwebsite/readme.md

-# Global Devops Bootcamp website
+# Global DevOps Bootcamp website

 This is the main globaldevopsbootcamp.com website.
 We mostly use this site to tell the world what a cool event this is, how you can participate and what we did in the past.